blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Intuition of Electricity.md

 >
 >  (So you see, information is not your grandpa's name.
 It simply is the flow of events reaching from one place to another.)
 >
->  \[Doubt: How is light speed fixed, if all motion is relative?
-(Try reading: https://physics.stackexchange.com/questions/192891/if-all-motion-is-relative-how-does-light-have-a-finite-speed)\]
+>  - \[**Doubt (SOLVED):** How is light speed fixed, if all motion is relative?
+(Try reading: https://physics.stackexchange.com/questions/192891/if-all-motion-is-relative-how-does-light-have-a-finite-speed) \]
+> 	 - **Answer:** Speed of light is fixed, but it is fixed as the same for every observer.
+This is the result of the Michelson-Morley experiments, when they tried to find the speed of light against the background.
+So if the speed of light must be same for bodies moving at all velocities, it must mean that at higher velocities, the space must contract to create the same measurement.
+(The main answer in the link above explains this in terms of geometry better)
 >
 >  When does velocity ever change to begin with?
 When it's accelerated!
 >